-The Catholic Church is one and I am always proud to talk about the oneness of this Church.
+The Catholic Church is one, and I am always proud to talk about the oneness of this Church.
 Many Catholics explain this oneness from the liturgical and administrative angle; yes, they are not wrong.
 They argue that the Church is one because she is united in her liturgy and administration; this is very true.
-All over the world the Church is organized in such a way that we are liturgically and administratively connected and united, the Church is one and the same wherever you go.
+All over the world, the Church is organized in such a way that we are liturgically and administratively connected and united; the Church is one and the same wherever you go.
 However, we look beyond this argument to look at what the Church says about her oneness.
-The Catholic Church teaches that her oneness is from her source; the Trinity of persons in one God.
-The Church is one because her founder is one, God the Father, God the Son and God the Holy Spirit is one God.
-The Church also is one because the Son of God who is equally God died to restore the unity of all people and send the Holy Spirit to sanctify her.
+The Catholic Church teaches that her oneness is from her source, the Trinity of persons in one God.
+The Church is one because her founder is one, God the Father, God the Son, and God the Holy Spirit is one God.
+The Church also is one because the Son of God, who is equally, God died to restore the unity of all people and send the Holy Spirit to sanctify her.
 The same “…Spirit, dwelling in those who believe and pervading and ruling over the entire Church, who brings about that wonderful communion of the faithful and joins them together so intimately in Christ that he is the principle of the Church’s unity.
 Unity is of the essence of the Church” CCC 813.
-You see the beauty of the mother Church in her oneness, in her solidarity with the bishop of Rome (The Pope).
+You see the beauty of the Mother Church in her oneness, in her solidarity with the bishop of Rome (The Pope).

-The mother Church is not only one but also holy, that is why we call her the holy mother Church.
+The mother Church is not only one but also holy; that is why we call her the holy mother Church.
 In our creed as Catholics, we express our faith in the holiness of the Church.
-The Church is the people of God, mere mortals and weak in nature, yet as a body she remains holy because her holiness is from the holiness of Christ himself.
-Jesus loves the Church, takes the Church as a bride and sanctified the Church.
-The holiness of the Church is not by the power of the Church but by the love of God. >…Christ loves the Church and gave himself up for her, that he might sanctify her, having cleansed her by the washing of water with the word, that he might present the Church to himself in splendor, without spot or wrinkle or any such thing, that she might be holy and without blemish (Eph.
+The Church is the people of God, mere mortals and weak in nature, yet as a body, she remains holy because her holiness is from the holiness of Christ himself.
+Jesus loves the Church, takes the Church as a bride, and sanctified the Church.
+The holiness of the Church is not by the power of the Church but by the love of God. <em>…Christ loves the Church and gave himself up for her, that he might sanctify her, having cleansed her by the washing of water with the word, that he might present the Church to Himself in splendor, without spot or wrinkle or any such thing, that she might be holy and without blemish (Eph.
 5:25-27).
-Jesus empowered the Church and sanctified her in the Holy Spirit, he deposited in her the fullness of the means of salvation.
+Jesus empowered the Church and sanctified her in the Holy Spirit; he deposited in her the fullness of the means of salvation.
 The Church is holy even though individual members of the Church are sinners; the life of the Church is a life of grace, the grace of God.
 Anyone who lives in this grace remains sanctified, but anyone who lives outside this grace cuts himself off from the sanctifying power of God.
-The holiness of the Church is a gift from God and we are called as individuals to maintain this holiness; be perfect as your heavenly father is perfect (Mt.
-5:48) and also as he who called you is holy, be holy yourselves in all your conduct (1Peter 1:15).</em
+The holiness of the Church is a gift from God.
+We are called as individuals to maintain this holiness; be perfect as your heavenly Father is perfect (Mt.
+5:48) and as he who called you is holy, be holy yourselves in all your conduct (1Peter 1:15).</em